Physium/wjloh/_posts/2018-12-16-VCF-Deployment.md

 #### 2. Fill up the configuration excel sheet

 Once the Cloud Foundation Builder VM is deployed, you can access the appliance via a web browser with the IP that you have assigned.
-This should bring you to a welcome page where you can proceed to log in and download the 'Deployment Parameter Sheet'.
-Do note that the 'Deployment Parameter Sheet' tend to receive changes every version so its of best interest that you obtain the sheet from the appliance VM itself to ensure compatibility.
+This should bring you to a welcome page where you can proceed to log in and download the **"Deployment Parameter Sheet"**.
+Do note that the **"Deployment Parameter Sheet"** tend to receive changes every version so its of best interest that you obtain the sheet from the appliance VM itself to ensure compatibility.

 [![Welcome](/assets/images/vcf/deploy/welcome.jpg "welcome"){: .full}](/assets/images/vcf/deploy/welcome.jpg)

 #### 3. Validate Excel Sheet Configurations

-This is a time where it puts all the preparation work that you have done in beforehand to the test.
-The validation tool will be able to tell if the configurations that you have inputed into the file tally to whatever that you have set up beforehand.
+This is a time where it puts all the preparation work that you have done to the test.
+The validation tool will be able to tell if the configurations that you have inputed into the file tallies to whatever that you have set up beforehand.
 If there are issues, it will be flagged out with the appropriate error messages and you can then proceed to fix the issue and re-run the validation again.

 Below is a screenshot of a successfully validated setup.
 [![Config Validation](/assets/images/vcf/deploy/configuration-valid.jpg "Config Validation"){: .full}](/assets/images/vcf/deploy/configuration-valid.jpg)